starblue/lowdim/README.md

 This is intended for discrete geometry, both for operations with discrete coordinates and arrays accessed by these.
-Operations include iterating over neighbours.
+Operations include vector and point arithmetic, iterating over neighbours, and iterating over points in bounding boxes.
 This is useful for example in

 - cellular automata